 OpenPose represents the first real-time multi-person system to jointly detect a human body, hand, and facial key points (in total 130 key points) on single images.
 OpenPose has a C++ API that can be used to access the library.
-But it also has a simple command line interface to process images or videos.
+But it also has a simple command-line interface to process images or videos.

 Project DeepSpeech is an open-source Speech-To-Text engine, using a model trained by machine learning techniques, based on Baidu’s Deep Speech research paper.
 Project DeepSpeech uses Google’s TensorFlow project to make the implementation easier.